Forensic Accounting & Fraud Investigations

-Over the years, we have witnessed firsthand how forensic accounting can bring clarity and peace of mind to a variety of delicate situations.
+Over the years, we have witnessed firsthand how forensic accounting can bring clarity and peace of mind to a variety of financial situations.

-As you vet potential acquisitions, you want to be certain that the company or book of business has predictable revenue and no financial irregularities.
-You want to confirm that you are 1) making a wise investment, and 2) not overpaying.
+- Perhaps you want to be certain that a book of business or potential acquisition has predictable revenue and no financial irregularities.
+You want peace of mind that you are making a wise investment.

-These conflicts fall across a broad spectrum of life circumstances—everything from business-related litigation to divorce.
+These conflicts fall across a broad spectrum of life circumstances—from business-related litigation to divorce.
 Culpepper CPA’s team can handle both the investigative accounting and any related litigation support.

 You may need investigative accounting to prove fraud or misconduct.

-These can take many forms: theft of inventory or other property by employees, misappropriation of funds by employees, kickbacks to employees from outside businesses, securities fraud, and insurance fraud.
+Fraud and misconduct can take many forms: theft of inventory or other property by employees, misappropriation of funds by employees, kickbacks to employees to or from outside businesses, investment fraud, and insurance fraud.

-We have the experience needed to examine all of the financial records and data and shed light on complex situations.
-Our role involves organizing the investigation, analyzing the financials, and providing a report that documents our findings.
+We have the experience needed to examine your financial records and data and shed light on complex situations.
+Our role involves organizing the investigation, analyzing the financial data, and providing a report that documents our findings.